 Yes!
 In fact, the biggest benefit of low-impact exercise for diabetes is in helping regulate blood sugar levels.
 It can also help you avoid long-term health complications associated with high blood pressure or high cholesterol.
 Low impact-exercise can also help you lose weight (along with dietary changes) or help you maintain a healthy weight.

 Engaging in low-impact exercises when you have diabetes can improve your sleep, your mood and help you manage stress better.
-Find more reasons why physical activity like low-impact exercise is great for people with diabetes.

 The elliptical machine found at many gyms, allows you to accelerate your heart rate like you would when running.
 However, the motion is easier on your knees, hips and back than on a treadmill.
 You can also control the speed without having to push buttons.
 Try the elliptical in small doses until you get used to it and don’t forget to stretch your thighs and hips after your workout.